 ‘Worn boot art’ by a store expressed how important footwear & gear are for a Camino.
 What you bring matters.
 For shoes keep in mind that feet expand when heated while walking, so it’s recommended to wear a size larger.
 Also, an insert may be needed to provide extra cushion.
 All feet are different, & walkers need to find what works best for them.

 Only 37.640 kilometers (over 23 miles) to Santiago from the bar Fogar do Peregrino in O Gorgullon.
-We ate there & took a respite from showers — the place was packed with other walkers who had the same idea.
+We ate & took a respite from showers — the place was packed with others who had the same idea.

 A pilgrim sculpture in O Gorgullon